airbytehq/airbyte/docs/integrations/destinations/exasol.md

 | SSL connection | Yes | TLS |
 | SSH Tunnel Support | No |  |

+### Limitations

+#### Maximum data size two million characters

+Exasol does not have a special data type for storing data of arbitrary length or JSON.
+That's why this connector uses type `VARCHAR(2000000)` for storing Airbyte data.

 ## Getting started

 ### Requirements